Level Curves from Polylines (1 Step)

 Then place a point to the left of the coordinates and move the mouse until you can see that the image is the approximate size.

-If the image covers the points, you have to send it back.
+If the image covers the dots, send it back.
 This is done with Tools> Display order> Send to back.

 Georeferencing the image.